-Pradumna B. Rana 05 August 2014
+Pradumna B. Rana, Tuesday, August 5, 2014

 China’s frustration with the slow progress of IMF governance reform has contributed to the evolution of a China-led architecture that locks out the West – the latest examples being the New Development Bank and the Credit Reserve Arrangement established by the BRICS.
 This column argues that these institutions are not a threat to the IMF and the World Bank, but they complicate global economic governance.
 It is unlikely that Europe’s ‘troika’ model – where the IMF works jointly with regional financing facilities – will be possible in Asia.
 We perhaps need a New Bretton Woods.

-Hongyong Zhang 21 July 2014
+Hongyong Zhang, Monday, July 21, 2014

 The Chinese government has been actively promoting innovation via policies such as R&D subsidies, tax relief, and location policies.
 Since 1995, central and local governments have established more than 100 clusters in over 60 cities.
 This column presents new evidence on the effect of the concentration of firms on product innovation (new products) in the manufacturing industries.

-Yang Liu 19 July 2014
+Yang Liu, Saturday, July 19, 2014

 In China, both unemployment and a labour shortage have emerged as problems in recent years.
 This column explains their co-existence by a decrease in the matching efficiency in the labour market.
 One way to improve the matching efficiency, though difficult to implement in the short-run, is through the creation of more employment agencies.
 Companies can benefit if they invest more in recruiting activities.